 - I used to have 2 types of block quotes : notes and warnings.
 I am now using markdown quotes (>) for both, emphasizing important words for warnings types

-- I was using a main tag as a category : android, java, … I’m now using only one level of tags for the better : all tags are equals !
+- I was using a main tag as a category : android, java, … Although jekyll supports categories, I’m now using only one level of tags for the better : all tags are equals !

-- No integrated internationalization (i18n) but I have only few articles in french, all others are in english, and I feel it’s not going a lot of work to add this feature
+- No integrated internationalization (i18n) but I have only few articles in french, all others are in English, and I feel it’s not going to be a lot of work to add this feature

 What I like

-- Simplicity : the default theme, the generation mechanism, the Markdown language, everything is turned towards simplicity without losing style, allowing to concentrate on content.
+- Simplicity : the default theme, the generation mechanism, the Markdown language, everything is turned towards simplicity, allowing to concentrate on content.

 - This is really close to the ideal blogging platform I was looking for my ‘work in progress’ blog concept (i.e. even drafts are published and articles are always evolving)